slibby3/MAT301/PS3.md

 1.Define the terms: relation, tuple, attribute, record, and field.

-Relation - a table consisting of a set of tuples that can change over time Tuple - rows of a relation with one component for each attribute Attribute - table columns
+`Relation - a table consisting of a set of tuples that can change over time Tuple - rows of a relation with one component for each attribute Attribute - table columns
 Record - row of a table/relation
-Field -
+Field - column`

 2.What are keys in a relation?

-Keys in a relation are one or more attribute used to identify a record.
-Keys can be unique or nonunique, but unique is prefered.
+`Keys in a relation are one or more attribute used to identify a record.
+Keys can be unique or nonunique, but unique is prefered.`

 3.What is a surrogate key and how is it used?

-A surrogate key is a column made by an arbitary assignment of a key to a row.
+`A surrogate key is a column made by an arbitary assignment of a key to a row.
 It can be an auto-incremented integer that has no meaning - this tends to be used in cases where private data is not prefered.
-It can serve as a way to ID individuals without using social security numbers, for example.
+It can serve as a way to ID individuals without using social security numbers, for example.`

 4.In the following equation, Area = Length x Width, identify the determinant(s).

-Length and width are the determinants.
+`Length and width are the determinants.`

 5.If a relation has no duplicate data, how can you be sure there is always at least one primary key?

+`...`

 6.Give an example of a relation.
 Determine a natural key for this relation.

+`...`

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).